 or suspend my contributions?

 In order to make a change, please log in to your TransitChek online account to modify or suspend your contributions.
 (Important: Do not select “cancel.”)
-Changes made through April 30 will impact your June benefit month.
+Changes made through the end of one calendar month will take effect the month after the next.
+For example: Changes made through April 30 will impact your June benefit month.
 If you suspend your contributions, don’t forget to log back into your account when you are ready to resume your contributions.

 How do I submit my Tuition Exemption form?